Zan0115/Time-Series-dataset-EN/README.md

 — Intelligent Systems Software Laboratory, National Central University, Taiwan

 ## Introduction to the First Edition of the Circula Knitting Dataset
-The first edition of the Periodic Knitted Fabric Dataset has been compiled and open-sourced by the Intelligent Software Systems Laboratory at National Central University, Taiwan.
+The first edition of the Circula Knitting Dataset has been compiled and open-sourced by the Intelligent Software Systems Laboratory at National Central University, Taiwan.
 It includes three types of knitted fabrics.
 The dataset consists of 10,000 training images and 500 test images, with image resolutions of 800x640 and 400x320.

 ## Dataset Characteristics
 ### Cutline Characteristics